jimmyd-be/Home-Assistant-Sensor-Renson-Ventilation/README.md

 # Home Assistant Sensor for Renson ventilation

+> :warning: **This integration will be added to the Home Assistant official integration soon.**: you can follow the progress on [Home assistant pull request](https://github.com/home-assistant/core/pull/56374).
+It is better to use that integration instead of this one.
+The official integration will be developed further in the future.

 This is an unofficial way of getting data from the ventilation system and changing some settings of the ventilation system.
 I will try to implement all features of the Endura delta app inside the integration of Home Assistant.